jhyland87/JS-Anatomize/README.md

 ### Summary
 It's basically an awesome and easy way to allow users to add veriables and even "macros"

+### Preview
+I actually coded this entire thing on JSFiddle, I didnt really expect it to get anywhere near the size that it got.
+So check out the [JSFiddle](https://jsfiddle.net/jLinux/0n65sgh2/) instance.

 ### Examples
 ```javascript
 Utils.substVars('{hi} {earth}', { hi: 'hello', earth: 'world'} )